cangjie-bot/cangjie_stdx/README.md

 ## Constraints

 Support for building `stdx` in Ubuntu/MacOS (x86_64, aarch64), Cangjie SDK 1.0.0 and above versions, please refer to the [Build Dependency Tools](https://gitcode.com/Cangjie/cangjie_build/blob/dev/docs/env_zh.md).
+Depends on the Cangjie Compiler Component and the Cangjie Runtime Component.

 ## Compilation and Building